-As part of the inspection process RQIA's User Consultation Officer (UCO) spoke with four service users and six relatives on 12 and 13 January 2015 to obtain their views of the service being provided by Northern Health and Social Care Trust's homecare service in the Ballymena locality.
-The service users interviewed have been using the agency for a period of time ranging from approximately one to ten years and receive assistance with the following at least two days per week and receive assistance with the following:
+As part of the inspection process RQIA's User Consultation Officer (UCO) spoke with one service user and nine relatives on 4 and 5 February 2015 to obtain their views of the service being provided by the Northern Health and Social Care Trust's homecare service in the Ballymoney locality.
+The service users interviewed have been using the agency for a period of time ranging from approximately seven months to seven years and are receiving assistance with the following at least three times per week:

 - Management of medication

 - Personal care

 - Meals

+- Sitting service

 The UCO was advised that care is being provided by small, consistent teams; this was felt to be beneficial as it allows a relationship to develop between the service user, family and carers.
-There were mixed results regarding service users being introduced to new members of staff by a regular carer; this would be good practice for the agency to do so when possible.
-All of the people interviewed confirmed that there were no concerns regarding the timekeeping of the agency's staff and a number of people also confirmed that they would usually be advised by the agency if their carer had been significantly delayed.
+It was good to note that service users or their representatives are usually introduced to new members of staff by a regular carer.
+All of the people interviewed confirmed that there were no concerns regarding the timekeeping of the agency's staff and they would usually be contacted by the agency if their carer had been significantly delayed, this is good practice.
 No concerns were raised regarding the length of calls; none of the people interviewed felt that care was being rushed.